-You knew this – the rebellious Manneken Pis and the funny-looking Atomium aren’t Brussels’ foremost symbols for nothing.
-They symbolise a high level of quirk and self-mockery the Bruxellois partly define themselves by.
-That includes an enjoyment in questioning what’s real in signature ‘Ceci n’est pas une pipe‘ fashion.
-An example of all these traits is Zinneke, Manneken Pis’ best friend.
-The peeing dog statue merrily does his thing against a pole on an unremarkable square, almost lifelike from afar.
-Over the years, pieces of the Berlin Wall have ended up in Brussels, some of its streets have been named in the local dialect and an underwear museum has popped up.
+The rebellious Manneken Pis and the funny-looking Atomium aren’t Brussels’s foremost symbols for nothing – they embody the city’s quirky character and the self-mockery by which Bruxellois tend to define themselves.
+That includes an enjoyment of questioning reality, in signature Ceci n’est pas une pipe fashion – something exemplified by Het Zinneke, another peeing statue, this time of a dog merrily doing his business against a pole on an unremarkable square, almost lifelike from afar.
+Over the years, pieces of the Berlin Wall have ended up in Brussels, some of the city’s streets have been named in the local dialect and an underwear museum has popped up.
 Safe to say the Belgian capital embraces the unusual.